tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ### 2. Generate installer

 Double-click and open Properties in the Solution Explorer, and select `Publish` in the left panel of the Properties pane.
-Then, change the publich version to match what you set in [AssemblyInfo.cs](QSBLinearEncoderReader/Properties/AssemblyInfo.cs).
+Then, change the publish version to match what you set in [AssemblyInfo.cs](QSBLinearEncoderReader/Properties/AssemblyInfo.cs).
 After that, press `Publish Now` button to generate an installer.

 ![](images/publish_pane.png)